dendronhq/dendron-site/vault/meet.journal.2020.09.15.first-meetup.md

 - [ ] write up details about multi-vault @kevinslin
 - [ ] watch video and pick a task to do :) @kpathakota
 - [ ] set a date to meet again in a month @kevinslin
+- [ ] investigate how other pkm communities are managing outreach @d3vr